-Time Commitment: You must attend four, week-long training sessions to receive your Certificate of Completion.
-Sessions will be held one time per quarter in various locations.
-The first class is scheduled on Guam August 21-26, 2016.
-You must also complete several assignments between sessions that require a significant amount of time.
-Please review the attached Questions and Answers and Graduation Requirements for the complete list of training dates, details about the inter-session assignments, and requirements that must be met for graduation.
+Travel occurs before and after these dates because classes begin early Monday mornings and conclude Friday afternoons.
+Candidates that do not attend the entire week will not be permitted to complete the program.
+Additionally, you must complete several assignments between sessions that require a significant amount of time.
+Please review the attached Questions and Answers and Graduation Requirements for the training dates, details about the inter-session assignments, and requirements that must be met for graduation.